 Brethren, do I wish you any harm in all this?
-If not, if it be to be wished that the word of Christ were rooted in your hearts, and your souls thereby rooted in the grace of God; if it be to be wished, that your lust were rooted out, your sins dead and dried up, your foot gotten out of the snare, your souls brought into the fold, your fruits of righteousness and holiness abounding and growing up to eternal life: If all this be to be wished, then give in your votes with mine; wish and pray, pray and press on; press on and wait for the accomplishment of this grace in you all.
-I tell you again, I wish you well; and not only I, but the Lord God hath sent me to you: the Lord Jesus wishes you well; he wishes and woos, woos and weeps, weeps and dies, that your fouls might live, and be bleffed for ever: he hath once more fent me to you, even to the worlt amongst you, to tell you from him, that he is unwilling you should perish; that he hath a kindness for you in his heart, if you will accept it: he hath blood and bowels for you: blood to expiate your guilt, to wash away your filth; and bowels to offer you the benefit of his blood; with this wish, 'Oh that it were theirs!
-Oh that they would hearken and accept!'
-Only I must add, that the Lord hath two forts of wishes concerning sinners: the first is, 'Oh that they would hearken.'
-Oh that they would come in, be healed, and be faved, Deut. v.
-29. This wish is an olivebranch that brings good tidings, and gives great hopes of peace and mercy.
+If not,-if it be to be wished that the word of Christ were rooted in your hearts, and your souls thereby rooted in the grace of God,-if it be to be wished, that your lust were rooted out, your sins dead and dried up, your foot gotten out of the snare, your souls brought into the fold, your fruits of rightcousness and holiness abounding and growing up to eternal life,-if all this be to be wished, then give in your votes with mine; wish and pray,-pray and press on,-press on, and wait,-for the accomplishment of this grace in you all.
+I tell you again.
+I wish you well; and not only I.

+but the Lord God hath sent me to you.
+The Lord Jesus wishes you well; he wishes and woos, woos and weeps, weeps and dies, that your souls might live, and be blessed for ever.
+He hath once more sent me to you, even to the worst amongst you, to tell you from him, that he is unwilling you should perish; that he hath a kindness for you in his heart, if you will accept it; he hath blood and bowels for you,-blood to expiate your guilt, to wash away your filth, -and bowels to offer you the benefit of his blood; with this wish, 'O that it were theirs!
+O that they would hearken and accept!'
+Only I must add, that the Lord hath two sorts of wishes concerning sinners, the first is, 'O that they would hearken!'
+O that they would come in, be healed, and be saved.
+Deut. v.
+29. This wish is an olive branch that brings good tidings, and gives great hopes of peace and mercy.

-His last wish is, 'Oh that they had hearkened, that they had accepted,' Psal. lxxi.
-13. 'Oh that my people had hearkned to me!'
+His last wish is, 'O that they had hearkened, that they had accepted!'
+Ps. lxxxi.
+13., "O that my people had hearkened to me!"
 Luke xix.
-42. 'Oh that thou hadst known in this thy day, the things that concern thy peace.'
-This wish hath nothing but dread and death in it: it is the black slag hung out, that proclaims eternal wars.
-The sense is, Israel had once a fair time of it; a time of love, a time of grace, a time of peace: Oh that they had hearkened then, that they had known the things that concern their peace!
-But woe, woe to them, it is now too late, the door is thut, the season is over, the day is past; 'But now they are hid from thine eyes.'
+42., "If thou hadst known, even thou, in this thy day, the things that concern thy peace."
+This wish hath nothing but dread and death in it; it is the black flag hung out, that proclaims eternal wars.
+The sense is, Israel had once a fair time of it,-a time of love, a time of grace, a time of peace,-O that they had hearkened then, that they had known the things that concern their peace!
+But wo, wo to them, it is now too late, the door is shut, the season is over, the day is past!
+"But now they are hid from thine eyes."

-There are three deadly darts in this wish, (Oh that thou hadst) it concludes in it these three cutting words, Thou hast not: Thou mightest: Thou shalt not for ever-
+There are three deadly darts in this wish, -- "O that thou hadst!"-It includes in it these three cutting words, Thou hast not: Thou mightest: Thou shalt not for ever.